BACK

 Price : FREE

-From Monday 6 to Saturday 11 July, Café Tango welcomes you to the meeting space of the Ombres Blanches Bookstore for passionate and exciting encounters around tango and its culture, presented by Serge Davy and Solange Bazely.
+From Monday 6 to Saturday 11 July, Café Tango, presented by Serge Davy and Solange Bazely, welcomes you to the meeting space of the Ombres Blanches Bookstore for passionate and exciting encounters around tango and its culture.

-Take the opportunity to discover and purchase books on tango on site, including of course those by the authors present, who will be happy to sign them for you.
+Take this opportunity to discover and purchase books about tango on site, including of course those written by the authors we have invited, all of whom will be more than happy to sign them for you.

 Doors open at 2pm every day.